onuryurdupak/mutualTLS-proxy/README.md

 #### Adding New Client Certificates To Trust Store

-**Note:** Trusted client CAs are expected to be in `/opt/mutualTLS/clientCAs`.
+**Note:** Trusted client CAs are expected to be in directory defined by `DIR_CLIENT_CA_FILES` environment variable.

-1. Assuming new partner's name is `partnerX` and you are adding the certificate in the year `2024`, you should create a new folder named `2024_partnerX`.
+1. Assuming new client's name is `clientX` and you are adding the certificate in the year `2024`, you should create a new folder named `2024_clientX`.

-2. Put client CAs under `/opt/mutualTLS/clientCAs/2024_parnerX`.
+2. Put client CAs under `/opt/mutualTLS/clientCAs/2024_clientX`.

 3. Restart **mutualTLS-proxy** service by executing: `sudo systemctl restart mutualTLS-proxy.service`